1220812/LAPR2/docs/sprintA/us004/01.requirements-engineering/Readme.md

 > **Question:** Regarding the property's photographs, is that considered selected data?
 >
 > **Answer:** The owner should input the URI of each file/photograph.

+> **Question:** Also, since the only way that an agent can receive sale announcement request is through a phone call, wouldn't that contradict what was stated in the project description: "Owners go to one of "
+>
+> **Answer:**
 ### 1.3.
 Acceptance Criteria